-Prostitution, solicitation, and related conduct conjures up images of dark alleys and seedy street corners, but the truth is that arrangements are made through websites more frequently than ever.
-Platforms like Skip the Games.com, the now-defunct Backpage.com, and even Craigslist are resources that enable a more streamlined experience that appeals to parties on both sides of the transaction.
+Prostitution, solicitation, and related conduct conjure images of dark alleys and seedy street corners, but more frequently than ever, arrangements are being made online.
+Platforms like Skip the Games, the now-defunct Backpage.com, Adult Friend Finder, Craigslist, and others enable a more streamlined experience that appeals to both sides of the transaction.

-At Luftman, Heck & Associates LLP, our criminal defense attorneys understand that the stakes are high when you’re accused of violating Ohio’s laws on prostitution and solicitation.
-You could be facing hefty fines, imprisonment, and not to mention the damage to your reputation is immeasurable.
-Fortunately, there are strategies for fighting the charges and our team can help.
-Please call our Dublin, OH office at Call (614) 500-3836 to set up a free consultation with a Columbus prostitution and solicitation defense lawyer.
+At Luftman, Heck & Associates LLP, our criminal defense attorneys understand the stakes are high when you’re accused of prostitution and solicitation in Ohio.
+You face fines, imprisonment, and not to mention damage to your reputation.
+Fortunately, there are strategies for fighting charges that stem from online stings, and our team can help.
+Call (614) 304-3403 to set up a free consultation with a Columbus prostitution and solicitation defense lawyer.

-Using Skip the Games.com Can Lead to Criminal Charges
+Skip the Games.com Can Lead to Charges

 When Craigslist shut down its adult section and authorities effectively shut down Backpage.com through legislative measures, other services picked up where they left off.
 Skipthegames.com is just one example of entrepreneurs getting creative and developing similar sites, leading to a sizeable surge in website-enabled prostitution transactions.

 - Solicitation: Offering or requesting another person to engage in prostitution; and,

 - Trafficking: Using other individuals as prostitutes and profiting from it.

 While these offenses are serious for anyone, online solicitation charges can be even more severe when they involve a minor.